-We shall strive to reduce clean water and industrial water usage per base unit (of floor area) from the previous fiscal year through measures such as installing water-saving equipment in our newly constructed buildings or switching to such equipment when renovating existing buildings.
+We shall strive to reduce water intake per base unit (of floor area) from the previous fiscal year through measures such as installing water-saving equipment in our newly constructed buildings or switching to such equipment when renovating existing buildings.

-Clean water and industrial water usage per base unit (of floor area) in fiscal 2019 was 0.851 m/m per year, a 0.3% increase over the previous fiscal year (0.848 m/m per year).
+Water intake per base unit (of floor area) in fiscal 2020 was 0.708 m/m per year.
+In the previous fiscal year it was 0.851 m/m per year.